-Influenza, known as the flu, is a highly contagious viral infection that can cause severe illness.
+Influenza, known as the flu, is a highly contagious viral infection that can cause severe illness and even death.

-Each year the flu affects thousands of people and puts an enormous amount of pressure on our hospitals and health system.
+Each year, the flu affects thousands of people in Australia and puts an enormous amount of pressure on our hospitals and health system.

 The flu vaccine is your best shot at stopping the flu.